Advertisements

 How to Become a Lecturer in Nigeria

-Becoming a lecturer in Nigeria is not only about your academic qualifications but your disciple, skills, and years of experience.
+Becoming a lecturer in Nigeria is not only about your academic qualifications but your discipline, skills, and years of experience.
 Before anyone can think of applying for the job of a lecturer in a Nigerian university, he or she must be teachable and resourceful.

 Also, you should have graduated with a minimum of Second Class (Upper Division).
 Today, most institutions recruit graduates with first-class degrees to take up the role of lecturers.
 If you graduate with a first-class degree, you may be lucky to be retained by your university.